openplanetary/openplanetary.github.io/_drafts/matisse2ps.md

 ####(band_A [OPERATOR1] band_B)/(band_D [OPERATOR2] band_D)
 Operators can be +, -, *, /.

 A first example of this new MATISSE capability is the search for olivines on Martian soil.
-This can be done using the OLINDEX3 spectral parameter described by [4] and making a mosaic in a geographical area delimited by 21.5° < latitude < 23° and 76.5° < longitude < 77.5°, corresponding to Nili Fossae.
+This can be done using the OLINDEX3 spectral parameter described by [4] and making a mosaic in a [geographical area delimited by 21.5° < latitude < 23° and 76.5° < longitude < 77.5°] (http://tools.asdc.asi.it/matisse.jsp?target=Mars&minLon=76.5&minLat=21.5&maxLon=77.5&maxLat=23), corresponding to Nili Fossae.

 In order to select only high-resolution data among the six entries listed from the query type “frt” in the “Search” field above the output table.
 Now you can select all of the four observations present: after every selection click “Next” and after the last selection (and after clicking “Next” also for this one), be sure that the operation is set to “Average”, select your favourite color table from the list and click “Submit”.